 - Read books and tell stories together about wonderful places and creatures.
 Talk about the stories with your toddler or ask him what he thinks might happen next.

-- Recite nursery rhymes using our Baby Karaoke and encourage your toddler to make up her own actions to songs.
+- Sing nursery rhymes using our Baby Karaoke and encourage your toddler to make up her own actions to songs.

 - Look up!
 Describe the different things you see in the sky – the moon, stars and clouds are fascinating to your toddler.

 - Set up water play.
 A bucket of water with bubbles and a few plastic cups are all your toddler needs.
+Add some food colouring to stimulate the imagination.
 Always supervise your toddler for safe fun with water.

 Current national and international guidelines recommend that children under two years shouldn’t have screen time other than video-chatting with people they know.
 This is because very young children learn and grow best through real-world experiences like physical play, playing outside, creative play and social time with family and friends.

 For children over two years, a balanced approach to screen time can be part of a healthy lifestyle.

 In general, the key events in development happen in a similar order, but the age they happen might vary for each child.
 If you’re concerned about any aspect of your child’s play development, it’s a good idea to talk with your child and family health nurse or GP.